List of colonial governors of New Hampshire: Massachusetts governors, 1641–1680

-First provincial period, 1680–1689
+First provincial period, 1680–1686

-In 1679, King Charles II issued a royal charter for the Province of New Hampshire.
-John Cutt was appointed president, and took office on January 21, 1680.
+In 1679, in an attempt to weaken Massachusetts, King Charles II issued a royal charter for the Province of New Hampshire.
+John Cutt was appointed president of a royal council, and took office on January 21, 1680.
 He was succeeded after his death by his deputy, Richard Waldron.
-At the urging of the heirs of John Mason, who were trying to recover their inherited claims, Charles issued a new charter in 1682, with Edward Cranfield as lieutenant governor.
+At the urging of Robert Tufton Mason, the heir of John Mason, who was trying to recover his inherited claims, Charles issued a stronger, new charter in 1682, with Edward Cranfield as lieutenant governor.
 This government survived until the Dominion of New England was introduced in 1686, although Cranfield departed the province in 1685, replaced in the interim by his deputy, Walter Barefoote.